-Mile Cross Marsh is adjacent to Sweet Briar marsh, which is a SSSI.
+Mile Cross Marsh is adjacent to Sweet Briar marsh, which is a site of special scientific interest (SSSI).
 The marsh consists of an area of fen and an area of damp grassland.

 Species of interest: toads and water voles were recorded in the past, orchids.